dslab-epfl/svshi/README.md

 2. In ETS, do a basic configuration of the devices to make them have the correct basic behaviour (the amount of configuration depends on the particular device)
 3. Execute `svshi run -a address:port`, where address is the KNX IP gateway address and port is the KNX IP gateway port.

+SVSHI logs which apps have been called during execution and which telegrams have been received.
+You can find the logs in `logs/`.

 ## App generator

 ### Prototypical structure